Magnetic Materials for Quantum Magnonics: Available magnetic materials

 \subsection{Altermagnets}

 Recently, altermagnets have emerged as a distinct class of magnetic materials beyond conventional ferro- and antiferromagnets (see Fig.\,\ref{f:1}\,(c)), characterized by compensated collinear order in real space and non-relativistic alternating spin splitting in momentum space \cite{song2025altermagnets, gomonay2024structure}.
-This unique duality yields terahertz-frequency, field-robust dynamics with negligible stray fields—features reminiscent of antiferromagnets\,—\,while also enabling spin-polarized band structures and novel transport phenomena such as the crystal anomalous Hall effect, the spin-splitter effect, and anisotropic magnon spectra.
-Depending on the orbital symmetry of the momentum-dependent spin splitting, altermagnets are classified into even-parity (d-, g- and i-wave) orders with nodal sign changes (e.g., $d$-wave materials \cite{song2025altermagnets, zarzuela2025transport} like RuO$_2$ \cite{gomonay2024structure}, MnTe\cite{amin2024nanoscale}).
-Alltogether, this makes altermagnets attractive for quantum magnonics, although strong magnon–magnon interactions can lead to reduced lifetimes, and challenges in thin-film growth together with high damping limits their near-future applicability.
+This unique duality yields terahertz-frequency, field-robust dynamics with negligible stray fields—features reminiscent of antiferromagnets\,—\,while also enabling spin-polarized band structures and novel transport phenomena, such as the crystal anomalous Hall effect, the spin-splitter effect, and anisotropic magnon spectra.
+Depending on the orbital symmetry of the momentum-dependent spin splitting, altermagnets are classified into even-parity (d-, g- and i-wave) orders with nodal sign changes (e.g., d-wave materials \cite{song2025altermagnets, zarzuela2025transport} like RuO$_2$ \cite{gomonay2024structure}, MnTe\cite{amin2024nanoscale}).
+They are distinguished from s‑ and p‑wave (odd or no‑node) patterns found in ferromagnets or antiferromagnets.
+A prominent example is hematite ($\alpha$-Fe$_2$O$_3$), a well-established antiferromagnet in magnonics\cite{Chen2025,Hamdi2023,HWang2023,ElKanj2023,Gckelhorn2023}, which has recently been identified as an altermagnet and shown to host anisotropic magnon excitations consistent with momentum-dependent spin splitting\cite{Hoyer2025,GalindezRuales2025}.
+Altogether, this makes altermagnets attractive for quantum magnonics, although the reduced lifetimes due to magnon–magnon interactions\cite{GarciaGaitan2025} should be taken into account, as is the case for antiferromagnets.